 A watermelon allergy is rare.
-However, if a person reacts to watermelon, there may be additional foods to avoid.
+However, if a person reacts to watermelon or if it makes them sick, there may be additional foods to avoid.

 If a person with an allergy does not eat watermelon often, they may not know what has caused their symptoms.
 It could be an allergy to a different food, or an unrelated illness.